zorian-f/nd013-c1-vision-solution/README.md

 plt.show()

 ```
 The Resulting Bar Chart shows the stacked occurrences of each class within one tfRecordfile.
-The Chart shows th clas
+The Chart shows that the Dataset is very imbalanced, that means that the amount of occurrences of a particular class within one file varies.
+Simply spoken, there are way more Vehicles than there are Pedestrians and almost no cyclists.
+This leads to two conclusions:
+* A simple mAP validation will give no accurate prediction about the Performance, we should calculate a class-level metric
+* In terms of Cross-Validation we have to make sure that the overall occurrence ratios between the classes is maintained within the individual splits.
 <p align="center" width="80%">
     <img width="80%" src="https://github.com/zorian-f/nd013-c1-vision-solution/blob/1a0df4bbab02604a576920e1a94b6245d56d554e/visualization/class_distribution.png">
 </p>